Ngā Rawa

 Co-designed with Tihei, the building becomes a window into the natural world, welcoming visitors in to cross into nature’s thresholds.

-Three of our tomokanga | entrances are lined with hand-notched Southland beech profiling that draws visitors inward.
-They provide an entry point to commissioned rawa, each of which in turn reflects the mana and significance of fungi, lichen, and native flora and fauna through diverse artistic forms.
+Each tomokanga - Victoria Street, Te Ngākau, and the Mezzanine - offers a unique introduction to this story.
+These wind lobbies are lined with hand-notched Southland beech profiling that draws visitors inward.
+Within each entrance, a commissioned rawa translates the mana and significance of fungi, lichen, and native flora and fauna through diverse artistic forms.

 The Rawa